 Bilbo loves what he does and people love Bilbo doing it.

 But Bilbo doesn’t have anything to do but plan parties.
 And there are only so many parties that need planning.
-When not planning parties, Bilbo thinks about how to make his business better.
+When not planning parties, Bilbo thinks about how to make his Social Media Marketing business better.

 That’s about it.
-So Bilbo’s plan is at making a better, prettier website.
+So Bilbo’s plan is at making a better, prettier website, learn more about website designing at https://cliquedmedia.com/.
 And Bilbo has come to me to make those changes.
-Changes like moving the navigation bar, making a testimonials page, re-writing the about page or changing the colour of the text.
+Changes like moving the navigation bar, making a testimonials page, re-writing the about page, or changing the colour of the text.
 So I could make changes to his website like asked and take my payment and feed my family.

-So I’m better off to make Bilbo aware of what he can do, that would REALLY make a difference.
+So I’m better off making Bilbo aware of what he can do, that would REALLY make a difference.
 I’m even better off to make him care deeply about it.
 And even better still would be to be the one that inspires him to want to achieve that greatness.

 If you know a client needs a blog, tell them this.
-And refuse to help them make it happen until they are 110% commited to making it amazing.
-Do not sell them on a blog because it’s “the thing to do – every business should have a blog”.
+And refuse to help them make it happen until they are 110% committed to making it amazing.
+Do not sell them on a blog because it’s “the thing to do – every business should have a blog” whether it’s a small business or a big business like Connected IT Consulting.
 No – sell them on why THEIR blog can be unique and why it can be amazing.
 If you don’t think they can be amazing – don’t sell them on a blog.